Acute Inpatient Rehabilitation Unit at St. Joseph's/Candler includes physical, occupational and speech therapies

 Upon discharge from the hospital, most patients will still initially require 24-hour assistance from family member or support person.

 Since 2001, the Pet Therapy program has been providing encouragement and comfort to our patients on the Rehabilitation and Sub-Acute Units at St. Joseph/Candler.
-Each dog is certified by Therapy Dogs International, Inc. and is accompanied by their owner during the hospital visit.
-Pet therapy is provided on the weekends and rotates between St. Joseph’s and Candler weekly; each patient visit lasts between one and 10 minutes based on the individual patient needs.
-Prior to the pet therapy visit, physician approval is obtained by the activity director for each selected patient.
+Each dog is certified and is accompanied by their owner during the hospital visit.
+Each patient visit lasts between one to 10 minutes based on the individual patient needs.

 Nursing care is provided for a multitude of conditions and diagnoses.
-The St. Joseph's Transitional Care Unit and the Candler Sub-Acute Unit provide short-term skilled care for patients not medically or functionally ready to return home.
+The Candler Hospital Sub-Acute Unit provides short-term skilled care for patients not medically or functionally ready to return home.
 Patients must meet admission criteria and demonstrate continued need until discharge.

 Our team of professionals includes physicians, nurses, social services staff, dietitians, pharmacists, physical therapists, occupational therapists, speech therapists and activity coordinators.